nedbat/coveragepy/doc/cmd.rst

 You can specify the name of the output file with the ``-o`` switch.
 The JSON can be nicely formatted by specifying the ``--pretty-print`` switch.

+Other common reporting options are described above in :ref:`cmd_reporting`.
+These options can also be set in your .coveragerc file.
+See :ref:`Configuration: [json] <config_json>`.

 .. _cmd_lcov:

 LCOV reporting: ``coverage lcov``